Examining the poor reputation of Africa's armies | DW | 19.01.2022

 As in Angola, the governments of many countries have included the military "in corrupt practices to keep them happy and to keep them in line," Basedau said.
 It is often a tactic to gain the military's support.

-Since the middle of 1950, Africa has averaged four coups per year.
-The number of attempted or successful coups declined between 2010 and 2019, a recent study called "Global instances of coups from 1950 to 2010: A new dataset" found.
-But in 2021, their number suddenly grew to six, a worrying trend for many analysts.
+Since the mid-1950s, Africa has averaged four coups per year.
+The number of attempted or successful coups declined from 2010 to 2019, according to a recent study called "Global Instances of Coups From 1950 to 2010: A New Dataset" found.
+But, in 2021, their number suddenly grew to six, a worrying trend for many analysts.

 The threat of a military coup is never far, especially in West and Central Africa.
 "When we encounter weak states that have more unaccountable and weak political institutions, we can also bet that their armies are going to be unaccountable and probably fragmented," Benjamin Petrini, a research fellow at the International Institute for Strategic Studies who focuses on security, conflict, and development in Africa, told DW: